AlexTech314/fca-cdk/README.md

 npx cdk deploy FcaPipelineStack
 ```

 After the initial deployment, the pipeline will self-mutate on each push.
+The Dev stage deploys 6 stacks in order: Network → Stateful → LeadGenPipeline → Cognito → Api → LeadGenWeb.

 ## ECR Pull-Through Cache